mkaynz/mkaynz.github.io/index.md

 # Static Analysis Demo

-<p>In this demo, I performed static malware analysis on a keylogger executable and Python script to identify its functionality and potential threats without executing it.
+In this demo, I performed static malware analysis on a keylogger executable and Python script to identify its functionality and potential threats without executing it.
 By extracting metadata, analyzing embedded strings, and verifying hashes against threat intelligence databases, I uncovered key indicators of compromise (IOCs) and assessed the malware’s behavior. </br>
 Key Steps:

 Keylogger Creation & Analysis: Developed a basic keylogger to understand how malicious keylogging software is structured.